 - Choose the Texas Commercial Property Management Experts

-Before you choose a service for your building, you should first know about the function of both facilities managers and property managers.
-Without a doubt, each role is an important part of your commercial property’s ongoing success.
+Each role is an important part of your commercial property’s ongoing success.
 In fact, without competent people in these positions, your property could end up declining and losing value over time.

 A property manager usually is assigned by an owner of a building that has multiple tenants and is generating revenue by leasing out sections of the building.
 A facilities manager typically works for a company that owns or leases multiple properties.

-Although the difference could seem small, we should think of it in different terms.
-For example, is the person’s focus and the direction of their job (especially concerning the building owner) different from the company or companies that occupy spaces on the property?
+Is the person’s focus and the direction of their job (especially concerning the building owner) different from the company or companies that occupy spaces on the property?
 In light of this, we can more easily see how each role differs depending on the occupants’ needs.

-- operate the building to profit the owner
+- Operate the building to profit the owner,

-- take care of office floor plans, meeting space, furniture and fixtures, filing, storage, temperature, lighting, etc.
+- Take care of office floor plans, meeting space, furniture and fixtures, filing, storage, temperature, lighting, etc.,

 Hiring a Leasing Manager